ReiKath26/ReiKath26/README.md

 💎 I can do low poly 3D Modeling, currently learning to make a more detailed model

 👌🏻 I work with an amazing group of people during my time in the academy, being part of the iCU team.
-If you want to check out our work, like our folklore storytelling iOS AR Game, Carita, you can go to our team repository here:
+If you want to check out our work, like our folklore storytelling iOS AR Game, Carita, you can go to our team repository here: https://github.com/iCUTeam (Do check out other members git as well if you would like!)

 🎮 Fun fact: I love gaming and have played a lot different genre of game, and that's what make me love game development even more.